Dev-ArihantJain/PDF_generator/README.md

 npm i  --->
+Update your data.
-Update your data into js file. you can change html file for your need. run your file.
+You can change html file for your need.
+Run your file.